ale-aparicio/big-3-store-ms4/README.md

 #### Cart

-- Enables the user to view, and purchase the products they have choosen, it includes a secure checkout and an email confirmation when a purchase has been successfully made.
+- Enables the user to view, and purchase the products they have chosen, it includes a secure checkout and an email confirmation when a purchase has been successfully made.

 #### Registration Form